ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 ![](Pics/CrossZoneLoadBalancing.png)

-#### 1.12.2.2.
+### 11.4.2.
 ALB Exam PowerUp

 - Targets are one single compute resource that connections are directed towards.
 Targets represents Lambda functions, EC2 instances, ECS containers.
 - Target groups are groups of targets which are addressed using rules.
 - Rules are:
   - path-based `/cat` or `/dog`
   - host-based if you want to use different DNS names.
-- Support EC2, ECS, EKS (k8s), Lambda, HTTPS, HTTP/2 and websockets.
+- Support EC2, ECS, EKS (k8s), Lambda, HTTPS, HTTP/2 and WebSocket
 - ALB can use [Server Name Indication (SNI)](https://www.cloudflare.com/learning/ssl/what-is-sni/) for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
   - When multiple websites are hosted on one server and share a single IP address, and each website has its own SSL certificate, the server may not know which SSL certificate to show when a client device tries to securely connect to one of the websites.
 This is because the SSL/TLS handshake occurs before the client device indicates over HTTP which website it's connecting to.
 SNI solves this.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.
 All achievable with ALB.
   - This can only use one SSL certificate.
 - **Test notes:**
-  - You can assign an Elastic IP address on a Network LB [but not](https://stackoverflow.com/a/55243777/7908040) (one per AZ) an Application LB.
+  - You can assign an Elastic IP address on a Network LB (one per AZ) [but not](https://stackoverflow.com/a/55243777/7908040) an Application LB.
   - ALBs support Weighted Target Groups routing.
 With this feature, you will be able to do weighted routing of the traffic forwarded by a rule to multiple target groups.

-### 1.12.3.
+  - **Elastic Load Balancing** provides access logs that capture detailed information about requests sent to your load balancer.
+Each log contains information such as the time the request was received, the client’s IP address, latencies, request paths, and server responses.

+## 11.5.
 Launch Configuration and Templates

 * These allow you to define the configuration of an EC2 instance in advance.
   * AMIs to use; Instance Type; Storate and Key Pairs.